No. 1 Squadron RAF

 Number 1 Squadron, also known as No. 1 (Fighter) Squadron, is a squadron of the Royal Air Force.
 It was the first squadron to fly a VTOL aircraft.
 It currently operates Eurofighter Typhoon aircraft from RAF Lossiemouth.

 The squadron motto, In omnibus princeps ("First in all things") reflects the squadron's status as the RAF's oldest unit, having been involved in almost every major British military operation from the First World War to the present time.
-These include the Second World War, Suez Crisis, Falklands War, Gulf War, Kosovo War, and Operation Telic (Iraq).
+These include the Second World War, Suez Crisis, Falklands War, Kosovo War, and Operation Telic (Iraq).

 History

-1878 to 1918
+Early years (1878–1918)

 No. 1 Squadron's origins go back to 1878 when its predecessor, No. 1 Balloon Company, was formed at the Royal Arsenal, Woolwich as part of the Balloon Section.
 On 1 April 1911 the Air Battalion of the Royal Engineers was created.
 The battalion initially consisted of two companies, with No. 1 Company, Air Battalion taking responsibility for lighter than air flying.
 The first Officer Commanding was Captain E. M. Maitland.

 On 13 May 1912, with the establishment of the Royal Flying Corps, No. 1 Company of the Air Battalion was redesignated No. 1 Squadron, Royal Flying Corps.
 No. 1 Squadron was one of the original three Royal Flying Corps squadrons.
 Maitland continued as the new squadron's Officer Commanding and he was promoted to major several days after the establishment of the squadron.
 It retained the airships Beta and Gamma, adding Delta and Eta, as well as kites and a few spherical balloons.
 However, in October 1913 a sudden decision was made to transfer all the airships to the Naval Wing of the RFC (which became the Royal Naval Air Service by Admiralty dictat, not Cabinet decision, on 1 July 1914).
 While retaining kites 1 Squadron was reorganised as an 'aircraft park' for the British Expeditionary Force.

 On 1 May 1914, Major Charles Longcroft was appointed as the new squadron commander.
 Apart from a few weeks as a supernumerary in August and September 1914, Longcroft continued as the squadron commander until January 1915.